 - Employers may have other requirements

 *Some employers may require participating students to be 18 years old by job start date

 Learn & Earn

 This is a “learn and earn” opportunity and students must be hired by one of the participating employers in order to become a youth apprentice.
 Once applications are sent to the companies, all hiring decisions are made by the employers.
 Central Carolina Technical College does not “place” applicants with companies, and students must be prepared to go on job interviews and regularly check their phone and email messages.
 Be sure and check your messages!
-Upon successful completion of the program students may earn:
+Upon successful completion of the program students may be able to earn:

 - High school diploma